 |---|---|---|

-| Sam — Solo Trader Sam | Support HQ SMP Lite or Essential Starter ($300–$400/mo) | SMP Essential Business → Professional → Complete · Development Solution (site rebuild) · EMP if online store added |
+| Sam — Solo Trader Sam | SMP Lite or Essential Starter ($300–$400/mo) | SMP Essential Business → Professional → Complete · Development Solution (site rebuild) · EMP if online store added |

 | Grace — Growth-Stage Grace | SMP Essential Business / Professional · Paid Advertising or Email Growth Suite | Social Presence Suite → Content Solutions → Development Solution → SMP upgrade → EMP if store active → DX Assessment |